 Pros: Inexpensive, low operating costs

 Our Analysis and Test Results

 We found the Brother HL-L2350DW to be an excellent printer for those on a budget.
-With reliable performance, great text quality, and low upfront and long-term costs it proved itself as a worthy affordable model.
+With reliable performance, good text quality, and low upfront and long-term costs it proved itself as a worthy affordable model.

 Our text quality test was dominated by four models that all scored a 9.
-The HL-L2350DW was the next runner up after this leading group, scoring a 7.
+The HL-L2350DW was the next runner-up after this leading group, scoring a 7.
 Although this is an appreciable step down in quality from the top scorers, it is also light years ahead of the bottom scorer, which received a 3.